 Older people also need immunisation.
 This section describes the free immunisations available for people at age 65 and older.
-These immunisations protect against shingles, influenza, tetanus and diphtheria.
+These immunisations protect against shingles, influenza, tetanus, diphtheria and whooping cough.

-At age 65, immunisation against influenza, shingles, tetanus and diphtheria is recommended by the Ministry of Health.
-These vaccines are free (practices may charge a small fee to administer tetanus and diphtheria vaccine).
+At age 65, immunisation against influenza, shingles, tetanus, diphtheria and whooping cough is recommended by the Ministry of Health.
+These vaccines are free.
 Talk to your doctor or practice nurse to find out how to protect yourself.

 As you get older, the protection you received from some of your earlier immunisations begins to wear off.
 Your immune system may no longer work as well and you are at increased risk from some infectious diseases.
 Free immunisation is offered at age 65 onwards to protect you against some serious diseases.